wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin4.md

 The output reference should also be less noisy and sharper.

     >NOTE: FSC estimations can be more accurate with tighter "body" masks, such as those generated using RELION.
+    >However, it's important to provide a wide enough Gaussian dropoff, otherwise the masking will produce sharp edges and spurious correlations.
+    >This is particularly true for structures like this HIV capsid, where the structure is continuous and runs off the edges of the box.